Some links in this post may be affiliate links

 Cut down on watering during the cold season to maintain the soil barely moist as growth is reduced at this time but do not allow the soil to dry out completely.

-Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to leaf drop and root-rot.
+Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to leaf drop and root-rot and death of the plant.

-Ficus Audrey grows best in bright light with some morning or late afternoon sunlight.
+Ficus Audrey grows best in bright light with 4-6 hours of morning or late afternoon direct sunlight.
 Keep it away from hot direct sunlight as it can scorch the leaves.

 Bengal Fig can adapt to lower light conditions but it will grow much slower and too little light may cause yellowing and leaf drop.

-For uniform growth, turn the pot regularly to ensure that the plant receives light on all sides.
+For uniform growth and avoid leggy growth, turn the pot regularly to ensure that the plant receives light on all sides.

-The best temperature for growing Ficus Audrey indoors is an average warmth within the range of 16-260C.
+The best temperature for growing Ficus Audrey is an average warmth of 16-260C.
 Keep it away from drafts to prevent sudden changes in temperature as it can lead to leaf drop.

-Average room humidity is ideal for Ficus Audrey.
+Moderate humidity of 50-55% is ideal for Ficus Audrey.
 However, if the air is too dry especially where temperature is high, set the pot on a wet pebble tray or use a cool mist humidifier to elevate humidity.
 Read more on how to raise humidity for houseplants.

 Occasionally clean the leaves by damp-wiping with a soft cloth to get rid of dust and discourage pest and disease infestations.